 We create affordable homes and advance equitable housing across Minnesota

+Together with our partners and collaborative of congregations, we’re changing the landscape of home in our communities.
 That means engaging in new construction and rehabilitation projects throughout the Twin Cities metro to provide quality, affordable homes for people with the lowest incomes.

 • We provided hundreds of affordable homes across over 20 buildings in the Twin Cities metro for low and extremely low-income individuals and families.